 Complementary Support

-While some workers view robots as replacements, many workers are finding robots to be excellent complements in their work environments.
+While some workers view robots as replacements, many workers are finding robots to be excellent coworkers.
 Collaborative robots, also known as cobots, have stepped up to handle repetitive, mundane job duties that require little intellectual exercise from an average human being.
-In the finance industry, cobots conduct audits and detect fraud, allowing employees to reallocate more time and energy toward complex projects.
+In the healthcare industry, for example, cobots can transport supplies, deliver medication to patients and a range of other hospital duties, freeing up nurses to focus on other things.
+And in the service industry they are being used to prepare and serve food

-By supporting their employees and customers with robots, companies can enjoy higher productivity levels and profits.
+By supporting their employees and customers with robots, companies can also enjoy higher productivity levels and profits.

 New Job Opportunities